Mobile menu toggle

 In terms of specs, the iMac G3 boasted a 233 MHz PowerPC 750 (G3) processor, 32MB of RAM, a 4GB EIDE hard drive, and a choice of either ATI Rage IIc graphics with 2MB of VRAM or ATI Rage Pro Turbo graphics with 6MB of VRAM.

 It also, notably, didn’t come with a floppy disk drive at a time when this was standard.
-Like Apple’s elimination of the 3.5mm headphone jack years later, this caused an uproar — until everyone realized Cupertino made the right call.
+Like Apple’s elimination of the 3.5mm headphone jack from the iPhone years later, this caused an uproar — until everyone realized Cupertino made the right call.

-The iMac went on sale in August 1998 a few months after Jobs’ unveiling.
-By this time, the all-in-one computer racked up 150,000 preorders.
+The iMac went on sale in August 1998 a few months after Jobs unveiled it.
+By then, the all-in-one computer had racked up 150,000 preorders.
 The high level of interest drove Apple’s stock price to more than $40.
 This marked its highest point in three years.

 The iMac G3 kicked off a new Apple era